DiminishAR: Diminishing Visual Distractions via Holographic AR Displays: Discussion

+It is important to clarify that our solution is not limited to smartphones.
+We chose smartphones as an example of a common distraction, as they are omnipresent.
+However, our proposed method can be generalized to various situations.
+For instance, it can help improve focus and concentration by visually diminishing clutter in a room or minimize distractions in an open office environment by obscuring irrelevant visual stimuli.
+This adaptability is a crucial aspect of our solution.
+While a smartphone can be physically removed by its owner, physically removing other objects or people requires consent and effort, which may not always be possible.
+Additionally, physically removing smartphones from immediate reach isn't always viable or desirable due to the fear of missing out, which escalates with prolonged separation.
+Our intervention surpasses these limitations as it only visually diminishes distractions from the user's FOV.

-One compelling application lies in addressing prevalent issues such as glossophobia or stage fright \cite{khurpade2020effect}.
-The first step of the application involves DR techniques to visually remove or minimize elements within the audience that may cause stress or anxiety for the speaker.
+One compelling application can be related to addressing prevalent issues such as glossophobia or stage fright \cite{khurpade2020effect}.
+The first step of the application involves techniques to visually cancel out elements within the audience that may cause stress or anxiety for the speaker.
 This could include faces exhibiting judgmental expressions or other distracting visual cues.
-Following this, the removed or minimized elements can be replaced with more comforting visuals.
-For example, speakers equipped with the AR headset could then see these visually diminished areas transformed into faces of friends or family \cite{arias2021controlling}, manipulated with filters \cite{leong2023picture}, or replaced with calming landscapes.
-As an alternative, the audience could be transformed into non-judgmental, inanimate objects, further diminishing the stress associated with the perception of judgment.
+After establishing this holographic visual dominance, the reduced or minimized elements can be replaced with more comforting visuals using visual substitution.
+For example, speakers equipped with the AR HMD could then see these visually diminished areas transformed into faces of friends or family \cite{arias2021controlling}, manipulated with filters \cite{leong2023picture}, or replaced with calming landscapes \cite{paredes2018driving}.
+Alternatively, the audience could be transformed into non-judgmental figures, further diminishing the stress associated with the perception of judgment \cite{zajonc1965social}.
+This combined approach may be promising for refining visual effects and could set a new direction for developing holographic display technology.

-However, there exist several limitations.
-First, the Microsoft HoloLens 2 has a constrained field of view (FOV) of 52 degrees.
-To circumvent this limitation, we restricted the users' position within the experiment.
-This constraint is noteworthy when considering the broader implications for cognitive performance.
-From a cognitive perspective, this restriction in FOV may serve as a form of implicit diminished reality (DR), focusing the user's attention on a smaller subset of the visual field and potentially facilitating concentration.
-However, the long-term cognitive effects of such limitations remain an open question.
-It remains to be seen whether this restricted FOV may indirectly influence other cognitive processes or tasks that require a broader spatial awareness \cite{caluya2022does}.
-Future research could further investigate how this limitation intersects with other cognitive and interactive variables, especially in applications extending beyond the constraints of our current study.